cdempsey99/CPP_Projects/README.md

 where f(σ) is the fraction of sites containing the most commonly occuring spin in the configuration.
 In this script we use a Markov Chain method based on the Metropolis algorithm to generate importance-sampling Monte Carlo random configurations of the Potts spin field on a 20 × 20 grid.
 For a given value of inverse temperature β and q, we can produce a graph which allows us to estimate the average magnetisation <M>.(insert graph)

+ ## Wavefunction in a Box

+ This was a college assignment in which we aimed to model the behaviour of a 1-dimensional quantum mechanical wavefunction in a box of length L, with periodic boundary conditions.
+The motion of the wavefunction is governed by the Schrodinger equation and the python package cmath is used to produce the necessary complex numbers.
+We see from the plots of the probability density of the wavefunction, that it not only moves in the positive x-direction with a certain velocity, but also spreads out over time.